 Backstory and Context

-The Second Battle of Franklin was the last great engagement of the Civil War.
+The Second Battle of Franklin was the last major engagement of the Civil War.
 On the morning of November 30, a Union force of about 27,000 men, under the command of General John M. Schofield, arrived in Franklin.
 He ordered his troops to build a mile-long fortification on the town's southern side to protect themselves from the pursuing Confederate army under the command of General John Bell Hood.
-The Union force would have kept moving north towards Nashville (where it planned to meet up with another Union army to defend the city) but the two bridges needed to be repaired, which took up most of the day.
+The Union force would have kept moving north towards Nashville (where it planned to meet up with another Union army to defend the city), but the two bridges needed repairs, which took up most of the day.

 The Carnton Plantation is a Federal-style 11-room house that Randal McGavock completed using slave labor.
 He also planted cedars along the driveway leading up to the house.
 A central two-story pedimented portico in the Greek Revival style was added in 1847 by his son, John McGavock.
-John McGavock also added Greek Revival touches to the interior that same year, and added a garden to the west of the house.
+John McGavock also added subtle touches of Greek Revival style to the interior that same year and added a garden to the west of the house.